-SUMMARY OF TEACHING AND LEARNING [Use HESA KIS definitions] Scheduled Activities Hours Comments/Additional Information Lectures 48 Teaching and learning will be delivered through a series of interactive sessions that encourage learner participation and engagement in the topics discussed.
+SUMMARY OF TEAC HING AND LEARNING Scheduled Activities Hou rs Comments/Additional Information (briefly explain activities, including formative assessment opportunities) Lectures 48 Teaching and learning will be delivered through a series of interactive sessions that encourage learner participation and engagement in the topics discussed.
 A scheme of work will be provided in induction week which details the scheduled teaching and learning approach within this module.
 Self-Directed Study 152 Undergraduates will be required to read around the subject using academic books and appropriate journals/texts, and apply them to previous work placements/experience.
 Students will be expected to source a suitable work placement/activity if they are not currently engaged in full time employment.
-Total 200 (NB: 1 credit = 10 hours or learning; 10 credits = 100 hours, etc)
+Total 200 (NB: 1 credit = 10 hours of learning; 10 credits = 100 hours, etc.)